-With the federal legalization of industrial hemp products, state’s were granted the right to impose their own laws regarding hemp-derived CBD.
-This makes the industry hard to navigate and leaves many people wondering “is CBD legal in Idaho?”
+With the federal legalization of industrial hemp products, states can impose their own laws regarding hemp-derived CBD, leading many to wonder, "Is CBD legal in Idaho?"

-Some CBD products are legal and accessible within the state, but there are strict regulations as to what qualifies as a “legal” CBD product.
+The answer is complicated, as Idaho is one of the few states that straddles the fence on CBD legality.
+While some CBD products are legal and accessible in the state, strict regulations dictate what qualifies as a legal CBD product.

 Table of Contents